root-foundation/root/README.md

 ## Universal Basic Equity (UBE)

-In an extreme world with a falling median outcome, a sufficient baseline of resources for each individual is a prerequisite to democratize opportunity.
-This is best achieved through _Universal Basic Equity (UBE)_: each citizen receives an _equity stake_ in the collective upside (i.e. stake in NetworkToken).[^children]
+In an extreme world with a falling median outcome, a sufficient baseline of resources for each individual is a prerequisite to democratizing opportunity.

+This is best achieved through _Universal Basic Equity (UBE)_: every citizen receives an _equity stake_ in the collective upside — a stake in the NetworkToken.[^children]

 In addition to providing a strong baseline, UBE also creates a symbiotic relationship between the individual and the collective.
-When one wins, everyone immediately benefits because the value of one’s equity in the collective upside increases.
+When one wins, everyone immediately benefits because the value of everyone’s equity in the collective upside increases.
 Thus, UBE enables social cohesion.

 [^children]: UBE incentivizes having children.
 When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the value everyone else’s shares.
 Thus, families will be incentivized to have more children to increase their collective equity in the NetworkToken.